lexibank/tlopo/out/vol3/chapter4.md

 <tr>
 <td>MM</td>
 <td>Label</td>
-<td>wakir</td>
+<td><i>wakir</i></td>
 <td>
 '<span>tree root</span>'</td>
 </tr>
 </table>

 Blust associates Label wakir with PCEMP &ast;wakir 'kind of root'.
 However, there being no other Oceanic reflexes of this etymon, it seems likely that this is an irregular reflex of &ast;wakaR.
-Some Micronesian languages including Marshallese ɔkar, Chuukese war, wara-n, Carolinian _wār_ and Woleaian _wexaẓ_  point to a PMic variant _&ast;wakara-_ ([Bender et al. 2003](../references.md#source-Benderetal2003): 104), pre- sumably inalienably possessed and reflected in Chuukese wara-n.[^8]
+Some Micronesian languages including Marshallese ɔkar, Chuukese war, wara-n, Carolinian _wār_ and Woleaian _wexaẓ_  point to a PMic variant _&ast;wakara-_ ([Bender et al. 2003](../references.md#source-Benderetal2003): 104), presumably inalienably possessed and reflected in Chuukese wara-n.[^8]

-Blust (ACD) also reconstructs a PEMP term &ast;wakaR-i 'root', which is reflected in anum- ber of Oceanic languages.
+Blust (ACD) also reconstructs a PEMP term &ast;wakaR-i 'root', which is reflected in a number of Oceanic languages.
 Although Blust (ACD) posits an apparent morpheme boundary between the root &ast;wakaR and an ending &ast;-i, he comments that the morphology of the longer form remains obscure, and does not suggest any meaning difference between &ast;wakaR and &ast;wakaR-i.
 It was probably an altemant inalienably possessed form.[^9]

 <a id="p-100"></a>